hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 **`cd ..`**

-**Note:** In the future, a case might occur when your cluster does not recognize “istioctl. ” In this case, export the path again after getting into istio directory.
+**Note:** In the future, a case might occur when your cluster does not recognize istioctl.
+In this case, export the path again after getting into istio directory.

 2. #### Install Istio with patches: